hu-ng/matching/README.md

 # Logistic Regression and Matching

 For an assignment in my Causal Inference course, the bulk of the work is focus on using __logistic regression__, __propensity-score matching__, and __genetic matching__ (popular methods for choosing comparison units in observational studies) and answer the following causal question: "What is the effect of UN intervention on peacebuilding efforts 2 years and 5 years after the end of war?".
-Data was from [Doyle and Sambanis (2000)](https://www.jstor.org/stable/2586208?seq=1#page_scan_tab_contents)
+Data was from [Doyle and Sambanis (2000)](https://www.jstor.org/stable/2586208?seq=1#page_scan_tab_contents).

+In my code, matching was done using the `Matching` library, with heavy use of `GenMatch()` to find the weights for genetic matching, `Match()` to choose treatment-control pairs, and `MatchBalance()` to quantify the similarity between the selected groups.

 # Discussion: